ricardoboss/Blism/CONTRIBUTING.md

 ### Implement the tokenizer

-The implement the tokenizer, you first need to define your languages token types.
+To implement the tokenizer, you first need to define your languages token types.
 These are like the building blocks of any programming language.

 The token types must be an enum named `[LANGUAGE NAME]TokenType`.